 To cope, Pingitore recommended de-briefing sessions for nurses following traumatic work experiences.
 She gave advice for conducting these sessions, suggesting that nurses should feel free to speak about their experiences and their feelings.
 Although the format of these sessions can vary, she recommended that all de-briefing meetings be confidential and respectful.

-In her talk, “Trauma-Informed Medication Education,” Kathryn Kieran, MSN, PMHCNS-BC, CGP, director of Nursing Operations at McLean’s Hill Center for Women, examined the mind-body connection with trauma.
+In her talk, “Trauma-Informed Medication Education,” Kathryn Kieran, MSN, PMHCNS-BC, CGP, director of Nursing Operations at McLean’s Hill Center, examined the mind-body connection with trauma.
 She also offered instruction on how nursing professionals should talk to patients about their medications.

 Kieran explained how an individual’s trauma history can relate to their feelings about their prescriptions.
 For example, a patient who endured physical assault in their sleep may be fearful of using a sleep medication.
 Similarly, individuals struggling with anxiety or appetite disorders may reject or turn away from medications based on the drug’s physical appearance or how those drugs have made them feel in the past.
 Moreover, some trauma survivors face cognitive challenges, self-care deficits, coexisting conditions, or problems with the nurse-patient power dynamic that may impact the way they view medications.